One of the biggest challenges of thread management begins when the threads share non-const data

 A nice way to visualize a race condition is to let a few threads write to std::cout. std::cout is the shared object (output stream), that should be protected from simultaneous access by multiple threads.

 The boss assigns three work packages (lines 11 - 17) to each of its six workers (lines 32 - 36).
-When a worker is done with its work package it screams out loudly to the boss (line 16).
+When a worker is done with their work package it screams out loudly to the boss (line 16).
 When the boss has gotten notifications from all workers, it sends them home (line 45).

 What a mess!